dima-iholkin/SwitchApps/README.md

 A ridiculous way to switch apps for Windows 10 and 11 with the standard `Alt + Tab` and `Alt + Shift + Tab` keyboard shortcuts.

 You know how you can change tabs in Chrome and some other web browsers with `Ctrl + Page Up` and `Ctrl + Page Down`?
 Or change the virtual desktops, if you have them set up, with `Ctrl + Win + Left Arrow` and `Ctrl + Win + Right Arrow`?

-This utility does nearly the same thing through the Windows Taskbar, precisely using the open apps there.
-And decisely seducing your fingers to press `Alt + Tab` again and again.😦
+This utility does nearly the same thing through the Windows Taskbar, precisely using the open apps there, and decisely seducing your fingers to press `Alt + Tab` again and again.😦

 ![SwitchApps demo GIF](/../assets/readme/demo.gif?raw=true "SwitchApps demo GIF")